watergate-ai/home-assistant.io/source/_integrations/watergate.markdown

 ## Known limitations

-The integration does not provide the ability to set auto shut-off thresholds and does not report any events regarding automatically closed valves.
+The integration does not provide the ability to set auto shut-off thresholds.

 {% include integrations/config_flow.md %}